cxnturi0n/grafana-livecamera-rtmp-hls-dash/README.md

 ## Considerations

 Please note that the live camera feed provided has at least 10 seconds latency due to HLS and DASH constraints.
-If you require a real-time, low-latency stream, it is recommended using other protocols like WebRTC (Web Real-Time Communication).
+If you require a real-time, low-latency stream, it is recommended using other protocols like WebRTC (Web Real-Time Communication).You can check this repo for a webrtc low latency solution : https://github.com/cxnturi0n/grafana-livecamera-webrtc.